pnp/blog/content/post/caml-query-what-is-it/index.md

 </Query>
 ```

-#### Querying a URL field based on the URL
+### Querying a URL field based on the URL

-This one is pretty self explanatory, but is actually not supported in the SharePoint REST API, querying a listitem based on the value of a URL field
+This one is pretty self explanatory, but is actually not supported in the SharePoint REST API, querying a list item based on the value of a URL field

 ```XML
 <Query>